How it works

 - To take income drawdown you’ll need to have money in the cash account.
 If you don’t, you’ll have to sell investments before you can make a withdrawal

-- It's worth keeping an eye on how much you're withdrawing and how your funds are performing – your future income isn't guaranteed
+- It's worth keeping an eye on how much you're withdrawing and how your funds are performing — your future income isn’t guaranteed and it may not provide you with an income for life.

 - You're able to set, and change, the level and frequency of income you want